yosheeck/url-shortener/README.md

 I picked `Typescript + SWC` in configuration.

 > Note: CRA (Create React App) is deprecated (according to their own website) and React homepage advice is to use any of the existing frameworks.

+# Backend

+It's pure node.js + Express.
+It uses nanoid to generate nice-looking shortened URLs.

+# How to run it

+// TODO